galib19/galib19.github.io/_projects/ImageToImage2021.md

 additional loss.
 Danbooru Sketch Pair: a large collection of 128x128 anime pictures and sketch pair dataset converted from Danbooru2017 is used in this project.
 In terms of evaluation, mean absolute error and cross-entropy are used.
 The underlying U-net-based (with skip connection) generator has been implemented first.
-On top of that, the cGAN architecture has been implemented combining gen- 1erator and discriminator.
+On top of that, the cGAN architecture has been implemented combining generator and discriminator.
 For more details, see the manuscript: [[PDF]](http://galib19.github.io/files/ImageToImage_2021.pdf).